 The Strathearn Marathon, held in beautiful Perthshire, is rapidly becoming one of the stand-out events in the Scottish running calendar in one of the best areas of Scotland for running.
 The race is organised by Strathearn Harriers, a club with an established record of running popular races such as the very successful Crieff 10k and the Simon Wake Comrie Hills Relay.
-The race is becoming established as the friendliest Scottish marathon.
-Read what runners in the inaugural 2012 race said about the event.
+The race is well established as the friendliest Scottish marathon.
+Read what runners in the 2016 race said about the event.

-The fifth running of the Strathearn Marathon will take place on SUNDAY 12 JUNE 2016, starting at 9.00am.
-Online entry for the 2016 event is now open at Entry Central.
+The eighth running of the Strathearn Marathon will take place on SUNDAY 9 JUNE 2019, starting at 9.00am.
+Online entry for the 2019 event will open on Entry Central later in 2018

-Please read the full terms and conditions before entering.
+Please read the full terms and conditions and privacy notice before entering.

 The route follows predominantly quiet B roads in Strathearn, starting and finishing at the Cultybraggan Camp just outside Comrie, with about 1500 feet of ascent.